Get financial assistance on the path that fulfills your purpose.

 Be aware of important financial aid dates.

-October 1: Students will be able to complete and submit a FAFSA as early as October 1 every year.
+Oct.
+1: Students will be able to complete and submit a FAFSA as early as December of each year.

 March 1: Financial aid packaging is underway.
 Accepted students with a completed FAFSA on file will receive an electronic Financial Aid Award/Loan Notification.
 Students can view, accept, and/or decline their financial awards by logging onto Concordia Connect.